nchursin/ApexIntentionActions/README.md

 5. `C` - Add class constructor
 6. `I` - Add init method and call in each constructor
 7. `Ctrl+C(⌘+C)` or `Ctrl+I(⌘+I)` - Add 0-arg constructor and init method

+## Customizations
+Action menu has two styles: quick panel and pop-up menu.
+To switch between them use preferences command for the plugin and change the `intention_menu_mode` settings.
+Two options available: `quickpanel` and `popup`.

 ## License